tinteto/NEMOvies-Animated-Movies-Database/README.md

 Only registered users can access User’s Profile page.
 Non-users are redirected to 404 page.
 Not logged-in users cannot access logout, they are redirected to Login page.

+j.
+Tests:
+In the terminal navigate to the project directory: cd client, and run the command 'npm run test' in order to run the tests.

 Regards, Radostina Georgieva